-Q: My student has missed class due to illness (at home or at school).
-What needs to be done?
+Q: I have missed class due to illness or injury.
+What do I need to do?

-A: The Student Case Management Office can send out notifications to professors after we have received documentation from either the attending physician's office or the hospital.
-If a doctor was not seen, your student will need to contact his/her professors & explain the situation.
+A: The Student Case Management Office can send out Instructor Notifications to professors after we have received documentation from either the attending physician's office or the hospital.
+If a doctor was not seen, you will need to contact your professors & explain the situation.
 It is up to each professor to make the decision as to whether they will offer considerations.
 See our tab on "Class Absences"

 Q: What documentation is considered valid for verification of an absence?

 A: If the absence is due to illness or injury, a letter from an attending physician or hospital on letterhead.
-If the absence is due to the death of a family member, we require verification of the relationship, a copy of the obituary (if online, the URL may be provided) or a copy of the program provided by the funeral home conducting the service.
-In some cases, it is not possible for us to verify the relationship of the deceased to the student and cannot send an absence notification.
+If the absence is due to the death of a family member, we require verification of the relationship, a published copy of the obituary or a program provided by the funeral home conducting the service.
+In some cases, it is not possible for us to verify the relationship of the deceased to the student and cannot send an Instructor Notification.
 Students are encouraged to speak with their instructors directly to discuss potential options.

-Q: What is the process for my student to withdraw from Colorado State University?
+Q: What is the process to withdraw from Colorado State University?
 What are the things I need to know?